Textiles from a Bronze Age settlement (2006)

-One of the best collections of Bronze Age textiles in Britain has been recovered from Must Farm palisaded settlement in Cambridgeshire.
+One of the best collections of Bronze Age textiles in Britain was recovered from Must Farm palisaded settlement in Cambridgeshire in 2006.
 Some of the remains have survived intact while others appear to have been charred in the fire that demolished the settlement.
-This page presents a selection from the first stage of the excavation.
+This page presents a selection from this first stage of the excavation.
 It appears with the kind permission of the excavators, our clients, Cambridge Archaeological Unit.
-Further textiles are emerging all the time.
-For more information about the site, go to Must Farm CAU
+For textiles from later stages of the excavation, go to Must Farm CAU

 Close-up of a textile worked in a basketry-like technique, but made of flexible plant fibres (probably tree bast).
 This is likely to have been part of a garment such as a cape, much like the one worn by Otzi the Ice Man.
 The photo shows a single horizontal row of twining, with some knots below, where extra bundles of fibre have been added in.
 Photo: ASLab/PWR.